andrearecuyo/faq-accordion-card-main/README.md

 - [LESS](https://lesscss.org/) - For styles

 ### What I learned
-I learned how to implement details and summary elements, I used the <details> and <summary> elements to create an accordion-like behavior to show/hide the answer to each question.
+I learned how to implement details and summary elements, I used these elements to create an accordion-like behavior to show/hide the answer to each question.
 Also, I learned how to use position: absolute and clip-path to position and clip the illustration elements.

  ```html
 <details>